vandersantanna/portfolio/docs/dbinstall-config-sql-server-windows.md

 - **GitHub:** [github.com/vandersantanna](https://github.com/vandersantanna)
 - **Location & Timezone:** Blumenau, SC, Brazil — GMT-3
 - **Availability:** Remote — Americas & Europe • Contract (B2B / Independent Contractor) — also open to full-time remote
 ---
+## Trademarks
+All product names, logos, and brands are property of their respective owners.
+Use of these names is for identification purposes only and does not imply endorsement or affiliation.

+---